autotelik/yams_audio_engine/README.md

 <%= datashift_audio_player_script( load_url: "#{radio_index_url}.json" )  %>
 ```

-For reference, these are the 2 Javascript calls snippet to the view, to init and load the player.
+For reference, these are the 2 Javascript calls required in the view, to init and load the player.
 Both take an optional url.

 ```javascript
 <script type="text/javascript" charset="utf-8">